+Text description provided by the architects.
 The two summer houses are located between two Fjords on the Swedish, northern westcoast.
-The site is surrounded by a nationalpark, the nature characterised by rounded rocks and leaning trees, bent of an always existing wind.
+The site is surrounded by a nationalpark, the nature characterized by rounded rocks and leaning trees, bent of an always existing wind.
 Other houses in the area are mainly from the -50s and are rather in a summerhouse typology than the traditional sort for the area.

-The house on one of the highets points in thea area was designed for one of the sons in a large family, his part of the families own household and a place for guesting friends.
+The house on one of the highets points in thea area was designed for one of the sons in a large family, his part of the family's own household, and a place for guesting friends.
 The other, smaller house was built for his parents.
-Together wit the existing house tthey form a group facing west and the sea.
+Together with the existing house tthey form a group facing west and the sea.

 The ground was left untouched so the houses floats above the rocks.
-Also above the rocks is it possible to walk around the houses on outdoor bridges and platforms, hanged from the facade.
+Also above the rocks is it possible to walk around the houses on outdoor bridges and platforms, hung from the facade.
 The contrast between the sometimes rough climate and the easy summerlife was the guide to the design of the buildings.
-A construction of timber is covered with nearly maintenance free materials.
+Construction of timber is covered with nearly maintenance-free materials.
 Painted parts are white according to the tradition of the coast.

 The rounded roofs got their form from the surrounding rocks.
-The geometry of the plans is simple; one front room closest to the ocean for cooking, eating and relation with people and a rear section for bedrooms and entrance hall.
-Large glasspanels can be slided to the side so that all rooms can be open towards the outer bridge.
+The geometry of the plans is simple; one front room closest to the ocean for cooking, eating, and relation with people and a rear section for bedrooms and entrance hall.
+Large glasspanels can be slid to the side so that all rooms can be open towards the outer bridge.